grafana/tempo/docs/sources/tempo/setup/operator/_index.md

 * **Resource Limits** - Specify overall resource requests and limits in the `TempoStack` CR; the operator assigns fractions of it to each component
 * **AuthN and AuthZ** - Supports OpenID Control (OIDC) and role-based access control (RBAC)
-* **Managed upgrades**: Updating the operator will automatically update all managed Tempo clusters
+* **Managed upgrades** - Updating the operator will automatically update all managed Tempo clusters
 * **Multitenancy** - Multiple tenants can send traces to the same Tempo cluster
 * **mTLS** - Communication between the Tempo components can be secured via mTLS
 * **Jaeger UI** - Traces can be visualized in Jaeger UI and exposed via Ingress or OpenShift Route